 125 Mural Street, Richmond Hill, Ontario, L4B 1M4

-State as specifically as possible what personal information you are requesting.
+State as specifically as possible what personal information is being requested.
 Response to such requests will be within thirty (30) days or as soon as possible.
-If, for some reason, the union is unable to respond within this timeline, the member will be advised.
+If, for some reason, the SEIU is unable to respond within this timeline, the member/user will be advised.

-In the case where SEIU Healthcare holds personal information as a result of a transfer for processing, the individual will be referred to the collecting organization (Employer) for access.
-An individual shall be able to challenge the accuracy and completeness of the information and have it amended as appropriate by the collecting organization.
+In the case where the SEIU holds personal information as a result of a transfer for processing, the member will be referred to the collecting organization (Employer) for access.
+A member shall be able to challenge the accuracy and completeness of the information and have it amended as appropriate by the collecting organization.

-There may be some types of information SEIU Healthcare is prohibited from providing, such as information about another individual that cannot be separated from your information or information which cannot be disclosed for legal reasons.
+There may be some types of information the SEIU is prohibited from providing, such as information about another individual that cannot be separated from the requesting member’s/user’s information or information which cannot be disclosed for legal reasons.